Section: Numerical classification

 Because the concept of indicator species is working with species presences and absences, the whole TWINSPAN algorithm is using only presence-absence data.
 To include also quantitative information about species abundances, species with higher abundances are multiplicated in the matrix by being converted into pseudospecies (i.e. the more abundant is the species in the original data, the more pseudospecies represent it in the pre-processed data); the conversion is done using pre-defined cut-levels.
 Result of TWINSPAN is a hierarchical dendrogram showing the relationship between individual subdivisions, a list of (one or several) indicator species for each split, and also the optional two-way ordered table, where both sites and species are ordered; sites are ordered according to the splits of the hierarchical classification, while species are ordered to form the blocks within the groups (Fig. 2).

 TWINSPAN is often criticized for being a not-elegant sequence of arbitrary and not fully documented steps.
 On the other side, ecologists often love it, since it does return results which are ecologically quite intuitive.
 Vegetation ecologists especially have a long tradition in using TWINSPAN, mainly because the author (M. O. Hill) is himself a vegetation ecologist and he designed the method to closely resemble the traditional Braun-Blanquet approach of classifying vegetation (e.g. because it produces the two-way ordered table and emphasized the use of indicator species with high fidelity to individual groups, Fig. 2).

-twinspanR, which is an R-wrapper around the twinspan.exe program and works only on Windows platform (this implementation includes both original and modified TWINSPAN algorithm).
+twinspanR, which is an R-wrapper around the twinspan.exe program and works only on Windows platform, and the implementation includes both original and modified TWINSPAN algorithm.